 It’s an opportunity to make an impact on society – to make the world a better place for our families.

-Please contact the Fellowship Manager, Elvira Copur, if you have any questions regarding the nomination process, including the eligibility of a candidate or suitability of a referee.
+Please contact the Membership Manager, Elvira Copur, if you have any questions regarding the nomination process, including the eligibility of a candidate or suitability of a referee.
 Enquiries may also be referred to the Vice-President Membership, where necessary.

 *Terminology: The person making the nomination is termed the Proposer who must be a Fellow of ATSE.
 A nomination must also be seconded by a Fellow termed the Seconder.
 A nomination must include further support by experts termed as Supporters.